sathwikhbhat/leet-quiet/README.md

 <img width="400" height="200" alt="Before" src="https://github.com/user-attachments/assets/3571a21d-c963-4ac0-86c4-b0f1bc548e04" />
 <img width="400" height="200" alt="After" src="https://github.com/user-attachments/assets/0d711d28-6cff-48bd-89fc-5ab83300a005" />

 ## Installation

-1. Download or clone this repo.
+1. Download the latest `.zip` file from the [Releases](https://github.com/sathwikhbhat/leet-quite/releases) section.
+   *(Look for a file like `leetQuite-v1.1.0.zip`, not the source code files.)*
+2. Extract the `.zip` file to any folder on your computer.
-2. Open Chrome (or any Chromium-based browser).
+3. Open Chrome (or any Chromium-based browser).
-3. Go to `chrome://extensions/` in your address bar.
+4. Navigate to `chrome://extensions/` in the address bar.
-4. Enable **Developer mode**.
+5. Enable **Developer mode** using the toggle in the top-right corner.
-5. Click **Load unpacked** and select the folder containing this project.
+6. Click **Load unpacked** and select the folder where you extracted the extension.
-6. That’s it!
-The extension is now active on LeetCode problem pages.
+7. That’s it!
+LeetQuite is now active and will run automatically on LeetCode problem pages.

 You can also drag and drop the folder directly into the extensions page.